Lower Value Redemption

-Even prior to the pandemic over half of customers rated rewards just as important for both big-ticket, small, and habitual purchases (Wirecard).
+Even prior to the pandemic over half of the customers rated rewards just as important for both big-ticket, small, and habitual purchases (Wirecard).

-Offering more redemption options across values not only helps increase engagement for your brand today, expanding redemption options to offer lower priced items can also help increase interaction and decrease point liabilities in a future when redemption for travel returns to more normal levels.
+Offering more redemption options across values not only helps increase engagement for your brand today, expanding redemption options to offer lower priced items can also help increase interaction and decrease point liabilities in the future when redemption for travel returns to more normal levels.

 So how does a loyalty program offer expanded redemption options at $100 and below?

-You could expand your catalog of offerings through third party merchandise fulfillment, but this can be an expensive proposition and would still limit the number of options available to program members.
+You could expand your catalog of offerings through third-party merchandise fulfillment, but this can be an expensive proposition and would still limit the number of options available to program members.
 Given the myriad of restraints, this is not the ideal solution for loyalty programs to expand redemption offerings and ultimately deliver against consumer demands.

 However, there is a channel that consumers are deeply experienced, it actually expanded through the pandemic, contains almost unlimited reward options at or below $100, redemption is immediate (and in some cases delivery too), and it does not have the same burden as carrying a bespoke catalog or managing returns, and that is through e-commerce.
 Indeed, according to Charles Ehredt at Currency Alliance, participating in marketplaces – which might include Instagram, Amazon, Rakuten, WeChat, Google, and more – is becoming a requirement for most consumer-facing brands.

 Giving consumers the option to utilize point balances to redeem for desired products and/or services online outside of a closed system has actually been shown to improve the customer experience.
 In fact, instantly redeeming points for purchases at other merchants was shown to improve the experience for 84% of those who have done so (Bond)